S3 method for splm

 Other arguments.
 Not used (needed for generic consistency).

-The scale (response or link) of predictions obtained using spglm() or spgautor objects.
+The scale (response or link) of fitted values and predictions obtained using spglm() or spgautor objects.

 newdata_size